sparshkr24/VibeONN/README.md

 <img src = "https://github.com/sparshkr24/VibeONN/blob/master/client/src/images/Screenshot%20(344).png">

 ## Description
-VibeONN is a Social Media App where its users can post interesting events happening in their life and share memories with friends and family
+VibeONN is a **FULL STACK** Social Media App where its users can post interesting events happening in their life and share memories with friends and family.
+It can perform all the CRUD operations.

 ## Current Functionalities
 > 1. Users can post events with picture, a title, short description/caption and related tags.